httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 this time (see {{pinrisks}}).

 The `tls-ports` member is ignored when the `tls-commit` member is provided.
-A server that is able to strongly authenticate can run on any port.
+A server that is able to strongly authenticate can run on any host or port.
+Though a client will not discover such a server using the process in this document, it might learn that a strongly authenticated server exists by other means, such as when a connection is reused (see Section 9.1.1 of [RFC7540]).

 ## Client Handling of A Commitment